eduardotrejo/Traffic-Mayhem/README.md

 <b>Created by Eduardo Trejo </b>

 <b>Contents Needed:</b>
-* background music
+* Background music
-* sound effects for the player and enemies
+* Sound effects for the player and enemies
-* image files for the player, cars, stage, objects/hazards, and backgrounds
+* Image files for the player, cars, stage, objects/hazards, and backgrounds

 <p>The game will consist of 2 levels and a good amount of cars and obstacles to go through.
 If the player gets hit by a car or encounters other obstacles, the player will reset to the starting position.
 The player will have 3 lives to attempt each level.</p>